rainbownotfound/heustabot-source/README.md

 * And more coming soon!

 ## Open-Source
-HeustaBot is completely Open-Source!
+HeustaBot is completely Open-Source under the MIT license!
 Feel free to use the coding for learning, non-commercial usage and more!

-## To-Do
-* [x] YouTube channel fetcher
-* [ ] Radio
-* [ ] Praise random server staff members